mayowaolatunji/4-puppy-raffle-audit/audit data/findings.md

+## Medium

-## [M-H] Looping thriugh players aray to check for duplicate in `PuppyRaffle::enterRaffle` is a Potential DOS attack.
+### [M-1] Looping through the `players' array to check for duplicates in `PuppyRaffle::enterRaffle` is a Potential DOS attack.
 (Root Cause + Impact)

-**Description:** The `PuppyRaffle::enterRaffle` function loops through the `playwrs` array to chck for duplicate.
-However gas cost accumulates exponentially new checks new players make new checks.
+**Description:** The `PuppyRaffle::enterRaffle` function loops through the `players` array to check for duplicate.
+However, gas cost accumulates exponentially when new players make new checks.
 Every additional address in the `players` array, is an additional cheeck the loop will have to make.

 **Impact:** The gas cost for Raffle rntrsnt will greately increase as more player enters the raffle. this will discourage later users from entering and causing s rush at the start of raffle.